Hodge-Tate prismatic crystals and Sen theory: Locally analytic vectors

 \section{Locally analytic vectors}

 In this section, we review some results from \cite{GP, Gaojems}.
-We recall a locally analytic element $\fkt$, which is used to define a normalized differential operator $N_\nabla$; the element $\fkt$ and the operator $N_\nabla$ will be \emph{specialized} to the Sen theory setting in \S \ref{seckummersen} and will be crucially used there.
+We recall the notion of locally analytic vectors, and define some differential operators; these operators will be \emph{specialized} to the Sen theory setting in \S \ref{seckummersen} and will be crucially used there.